fix8mt/fiber/README.md

 ------------------------------------------------------------------------
 ## Introduction
 This is a modified and stripped down version of [boost::fiber](https://www.boost.org/doc/libs/release/libs/fiber/), with the main differences as follows:
-- x86_64 Linux only
+- **x86_64 Linux only**
 - single _header-only_
 - auto cleanup - fiber will be removed when it goes out of scope without needing it to 'return'
 - fcontext implemented with inline assembly
-- std::bind can be omitted with args forwarded by ctor
+- `std::bind` can be omitted with args forwarded by ctor
-- default stack uses mmap, control structure allocated on stack; heap stack available
+- default stack uses `mmap`, control structure allocated on stack; heap stack available
 - custom allocator support, default protected stack
 - exception safe - all exceptions can be captured by a `std::exception_ptr` within the fiber, and can be rethrown by the caller
 - simplified API, rvalue and lvalue resume()
 - f8_fiber printer
 - supports any callable object with first parameter `f8_fiber&&` and returning `f8_fiber`
-- no scheduler, no boost::context
+- no scheduler, no `boost::context`
 - _de-boosted_, no boost dependencies
 - fast, very lightweight